LeaVerou/lea.verou.me/docs/var-groups/index.md

 	result: --color-red(var(--tint));
 }
 ```
+2. Which part is variable is part of the syntax, so e.g. in the example above, there is no clear path to defining a `--color()` function from that.
 2. There is no way to pass a few key colors to a component or subtree and have the rest be computed from them.
 In fact, we cannot pass functions around at all, only the result of their invocation.
 2. Functions are global, whereas things like "primary color" often need to be scoped to a subtree.